hejiheji001/CloudMusicToYunPan/README.md

 # CloudMusicToYunPan

-1. jar file is located in ~/out/artifacts/CloudMusicToYunPan_jar/CloudMusicToYunPan.jar
+Sometimes you need to enter the verify code, you need to install jp2a and ImageMagick

-2. Sometimes you need to enter the verify code, you need to install jp2a and ImageMagick if you want to see the ascii version directly in your terminal
+if you want to see the ascii version directly in your terminal

 > Mac OS X